roadkillwiki/roadkill_new/src/Roadkill.Api/Authorization/README.md

 - 10 minutes elapse.
 - The client tries to perform an action with a now expired JWT token.
 The server returns an error with a specific message (so as not to confuse it with a missing token).
     - The client then calls `/Authentication/refresh` with their stored refresh token.
-This refresh token hasn't expired and is valid, so the server creates new JWT token that lasts 15 minutes again and a new refresh token.
+This refresh token hasn't expired and is valid, so the server creates new JWT token that lasts 15 minutes again and refreshes the expiry date of the refresh token.
 It deletes/expires the old token pair and saves the new pair.
 They are sent back to the client.
     - The client stores both tokens in local storage again.
     - The client then tries to perform an action with the new JWT token which is now valid.